srxg/lc-3_vm/README.md

           So, for example, a single instruction in a CISC might take the place of several in RISC.
           However, they tend be more complex and expensive to design and manufacture - this and other trade offs cause the designs to come "in and out of style".

+### Condition Flags
+Condition flags will be stored in R_COND.
+Condition Flags just provide the give us information about the most recently executed calculation, allowing programs to, e.g., check logical conditions e.g. ```if (x < 0) {...}```

+Various situations are signalled to the CPU via a condition flag.
+Each CPU has a variety of these condition flags.
+In our case, the LC-3 uses only 3 condition flags which indicate the sign of the previous calculation (positive, 0, or negative)